RohanBhatnagar/tinyllama-cluster/README.md

 ## Results:

 I fine-tuned TinyLlama-1.1B on Recognizing Textual Entanglement (RTE) a subset of GLUE, and observed the following:
-1. Fine-tuning the modified LLM with LoRA performs 1-2% better than the vanilla model.
+1. Fine-tuning the modified LLM with LoRA performs 1-2% better than the LoRA fine-tuned vanilla model.
 2. Modified TinyLlama achieves the accuracy of the vanilla model within 3/5 epochs and continues to increase.
 (N=32, k=16)
 \
 \